 - Avoid contaminating the freshly dried clothing.
 Do not return the clean clothing to the container (bag, basket, etc.)

-- Clothing left in the heated space must be placed in open weave laundry baskets.
-Clothing must be packed loosely!
+- Place clothing left in open weave laundry baskets.
+Pack loosely!

 - Tightly packed baskets will prevent lethal temperatures from reaching all items.
 Do NOT place clothing in plastic bags!

 - Leave clothing in drawers.
 Tightly packed, clthing must be removed!

 - Also, it may become necessary to remove the drawers from dressers to help with the air movement/treatment.